stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   different   tones in the locked attic laboratory.
 What were they like, with their depth and hollowness?
 Was there not here some awful foreshadowing of the dreaded stranger Dr. Allen with his spectral bass?
-Yes,   that   was what Mr. Ward had felt with vague horror in his single talk with the man&mdash;if man it were&mdash;over the telephone!
+Yes,   that   was what Mr. Ward had felt with vague horror in his single talk with the man--if man it were--over the telephone!

-  What hellish consciousness or voice, what morbid shade or presence, had come to answer Charles Ward&rsquo;s secret rites behind that locked door?
-Those voices heard in argument&mdash;&ldquo;must have it red for three months&rdquo;&mdash;Good God!
+  What hellish consciousness or voice, what morbid shade or presence, had come to answer Charles Ward's secret rites behind that locked door?
+Those voices heard in argument-- "must have it red for three months "--Good God!
 Was not that just before the vampirism broke out?
-The rifling of Ezra Weeden&rsquo;s ancient grave, and the cries later at Pawtuxet&mdash;whose mind had planned the vengeance and rediscovered the shunned seat of elder blasphemies?
+The rifling of Ezra Weeden's ancient grave, and the cries later at Pawtuxet--whose mind had planned the vengeance and rediscovered the shunned seat of elder blasphemies?
 And then the bungalow and the bearded stranger, and the gossip, and the fear.
 The final madness of Charles neither father nor doctor could attempt to explain, but they did feel sure that the mind of Joseph Curwen had come to earth again and was following its ancient morbidities.
 Was daemoniac possession in truth a possibility?
-Allen had something to do with it, and the detectives must find out more about one whose existence menaced the young man&rsquo;s life.
+Allen had something to do with it, and the detectives must find out more about one whose existence menaced the young man's life.
 In the meantime, since the existence of some vast crypt beneath the bungalow seemed virtually beyond dispute, some effort must be made to find it.
 Willett and Mr. Ward, conscious of the sceptical attitude of the alienists, resolved during their final conference to undertake a joint